Boca Raton Criminal Defense Attorney

 What happens after I am arrested?

 The police may ask you questions about the circumstances that caused you to be in their custody.
 They might ask you to make a formal statement.
 Whatever takes place while the police are gathering more information about the incident can and will be used against you when you are in court.
-A qualified attorney should be contacted.
+A qualified attorney should be contacted as soon as possible.

 What is the ‘presumption of innocence’?